Online disinformation in the 2020 U.S. Election: swing vs. safe states: Results

 Figure~\ref{fig:url_reliability_distribution} (left) shows the distribution of URLs found in tweets in the full and validated datasets, respectively.
 The URLs have been tagged according to the NewsGuard labels.
 The validation procedure discards $\sim17\%$ of the tweets with URLs from the full dataset, which is about 64k tweets.
 Thus, most of the links are distributed within the political communities that emerge from the data.

-Figure~\ref{fig:url_reliability_distribution} (right) shows that, with respect to the entire dataset, the 93\% of untrustworthy links (N) are shared within the two main political communities.
+Figure~\ref{fig:url_reliability_distribution} (right) shows that, with respect to the entire dataset, 93\% of untrustworthy links (N) are shared within the two main political communities.
 In particular, about 91\% of the total is shared within the {\sc Rep} community.
-Furthermore, the news sources tagged as N by NewsGuard are mostly right-leaning (i.e., Slightly Left $2$, Far Left $6$, Slightly Right $4831$, Far Right $76161$).
+Furthermore, the links in the Rep community with publishers tagged as N by NewsGuard are mostly right-leaning (i.e., in terms of numbers we found Slightly Left $2$, Far Left $6$, Slightly Right $4831$, Far Right $76161$ links).

 Figure~\ref{fig:sharing_by_reliability} shows the virality of the links, that is, how many times the links in our dataset have been shared.
 We can see that in {\sc Rep}, links of type N are shared many more times than other types of links.
 Specifically, in {\sc Rep}, an N link is shared on average 57 times, while in {\sc Rep-Dem-Journ} it is shared 7 times.
 These results suggest that untrustworthy links find fertile ground among Republican supporters.